MMarco94/tambourine-music-player/README.md

 - Improve theming based on current album image
 - Improve library UI
   - Reduce vertical space of albums with few songs
+- Usability
+  - Playing a song, if the queue is identical, should just skip there
+  - Scroll should be kept when changing tabs
+  - Option to add a song to queue
+  - Remember filter/sort
 - Improve library load speed and memory consumption
 - Packaging
   - [ ] Flatpak